Limits and colimits of synthetic $\infty$-categories: Extension types, Segal types and covariant families

-This is similar to Theorem 2.15.7 \cite{hottbook}.
-The functions needed for the proof come from introduction and computation rules for extension types, these rules are quite similar to those of dependant products.
-We will need this idea of the proof later in Lemma \ref{isoequivdepsum}.
-Also we have:
+This is similar to \cite[Theorem 2.15.7]{hottbook}.
+The functions needed for the proof come from introduction and computation rules for extension types, these rules are quite similar to those of dependent products.
+We will need this idea of the proof later in \Cref{isoequivdepsum}.
+Also, we have: